MAndersoni1102/MVC-Tech-Blog/README.md

-#Welcome to the Blog Site project!
+# Welcome my project!
 This is a simple yet robust blogging platform built using the Model-View-Controller (MVC) architecture.
 The application is designed to allow users to create, edit, and manage blog posts efficiently.
 The project is built with modern web technologies and follows best practices to ensure scalability and maintainability.

 # Table of Contents
 Features